Skip to Main Content

 Bob Dylan

-Bob Dylan (originally Robert Zimmerman), was the single most important figure in contemporary music during the 1960s, comparable in impact to Elvis Presley in the 1950s.
 Bob Dylan was the first and most significant singer-songwriter to emerge from the folk music scene, inspiring a whole generation of folk (and later rock) artists to explore the vast potential of songwriting in matters socially conscious, personal, spiritual, philosophical and intellectual.
-Full bio

 Emma Lazarus